alejandrorgijon/plada_package/README.md

 > devtools::install_github("alejandrorgijon/plada")
 ```
 ## Functions

-During my PhD I needed some specific functions in R, but I could not find a package that would do them.
-Therefore, I decided to develope them.
-I used this functions to analyze microbial genomes assembled from metagenomes (MAGs), but I certainly think many people from other fields can find them useful!

-At the moment, `plada` has 5 functions that I developed to help me managing and sorting data.
-Maybe in the future I will include more functions.
-The package also includes 4 invented datasets (`sequences`, `some_bacteria`,`environments` and `random_data`) to test the functions included here.

 ### `gesize()`:
 This function calculates the GC percentage of given sequences and calculates the length of them (aka number of bases).